 Azure Virtual Machines security overview

-Azure Virtual Machines lets you deploy a wide range of computing solutions in an agile way.
-With support for Microsoft Windows, Linux, Microsoft SQL Server, Oracle, IBM, SAP, and Azure BizTalk Services, you can deploy any workload and any language on nearly any operating system.
+You can use Azure Virtual Machines to deploy a wide range of computing solutions in an agile way.
+The service supports Microsoft Windows, Linux, Microsoft SQL Server, Oracle, IBM, SAP, and Azure BizTalk Services.
+So you can deploy any workload and any language on nearly any operating system.

 With Azure, you can build security-enhanced, compliant solutions that: